FairwindsOps/rok8s-scripts/docs/index.md

 In addition to building Docker images and deploying them to Kubernetes, rok8s-scripts is a great way to handle secure secrets management, environment specific configuration, Docker build caching, and much more.

-**Want to learn more?** Reach out on [the Slack channel](https://fairwindscommunity.slack.com/messages/rok8s-scripts), send an email to `opensource@fairwinds.com`, or join us for [office hours on Zoom](https://fairwindscommunity.slack.com/messages/office-hours)
+**Want to learn more?** Reach out on [the Slack channel](https://fairwindscommunity.slack.com/messages/rok8s-scripts) ([request invite](https://join.slack.com/t/fairwindscommunity/shared_invite/zt-cxss92z7-YjfnJwpUwlviViBFjYV2gg)), send an email to `opensource@fairwinds.com`, or join us for [office hours on Zoom](https://fairwindscommunity.slack.com/messages/office-hours)

 ### Quickstart
 To help you get started quickly, we've built a [minimal example](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/minimal)